duereg/manager-readme/README.md

 Three reasons for this to exist:
  - The creation has helped me identify my [responsibilities](./responsibilities.md) and [values](./values.md)
- - Hopefully this helps you understand me and help us [work together](./together.md)
+ - Hopefully this helps you understand me and helps us [work together](./together.md)
  - It captures what you can expect out of an average week [working here](./working.md)

 **Important**: *This is NOT meant as a replacement for getting to know each other.
 It's also not a set of excuses for bad behavior.
 I don't get to be a jerk because I warned you in advance.*